anoma/namada/documentation/docs/src/testnets/upgrades.md

 5. As soon as possible, restart the ledger by running `NAMADA_TM_STDOUT=true namada node ledger run`

 The ledger will then update correctly at the correct height.
 In order to ensure a smooth fork, please do this as soon as possible.

+The ledger will then update correctly at the correct height.
+In order to ensure a smooth fork, please do this as soon as possible.